Enabling Integration and Interaction for Decentralized Artificial Intelligence in Airline Disruption Management: A Case Study

-The uncertainty transfer function model or UTFM provides the most likely sequence and likelihood of decision-making activities at different phases of flight for a specific resolution during disruption management.
+Fig.~\ref{fig:IA} describes the manner in which a characteristic intelligent agent, shown in Fig.~\ref{fig:prop_paradigm}, develops a resolution sequence (i.e. recovery plan) for a certain type of disruption in original airline schedule.
+The first step is to obtain scheduled flight data and information on the corresponding type of disruption related to the problem dimension.
+Next, disruption information and flight schedule data are combined and transformed for use by AI models through data abstraction and preprocessing techniques \citep{Ogunsina2021}.
+Following data refinement, AI models defined by the uncertainty transfer function model (UTFM) and the predictive transfer function model (PTFM) are invoked, as extensively described by \cite{Ogunsina2021a} and \cite{Ogunsina2021b} respectively.
+The UTFM provides the most likely sequence and likelihood of decision-making activities at different phases of flight for a specific resolution during disruption management.
 Thus, from an information theory perspective \citep{Jaynes1957, Cover2005}, the UTFM estimates the maximum amount of information or recovery uncertainty (measured as negative log likelihood) that can be predicted for a specific disruption resolution considered by a human specialist in a functional role during airline operations recovery.
 The recovery uncertainty estimated by the UTFM represents the reliability of the disruption resolution provided by the human specialist, which is subsequently used to define the stake of a specific functional role during its interaction with other functional roles in SWA-NOC to achieve consensus during disruption management.
-In complement, the predictive transfer function model or PTFM provides an evaluation of the required duration and delay at different phases of flight upon enacting a particular resolution during disruption management.
+In complement, the PTFM provides an evaluation of the required duration and delay at different phases of flight upon enacting a particular resolution during disruption management.
 As such, from an airline operations recovery perspective \citep{Bratu2005,Medard2007,Petersen2012,Maher2015}, the PTFM estimates the recovery impact for a specific disruption resolution conceived by a human specialist in a functional role during airline disruption management.
-Thus, for any functional role (i.e. intelligent agent or domain manager) operating based upon the routine defined in Fig~\ref{fig:IIR} for a private decentralized AI platform, the UTFM and PTFM conjointly define a smart contract that measures the reliability of a human-generated disruption resolution and its corresponding effect on the recovery plan for a disrupted airline route network, thereby enabling integration in a multi-agent system for airline disruption management.
-Furthermore, the execution of the smart contract on a DLT is instantiated by the occurrence of disruptions that induce irregular operations for specific functional roles in SWA-NOC, thereby enabling interaction in a multi-agent system for airline disruption management.
-As such, the multi-agent system for airline disruption management investigated in this case study represents a hybrid decentralized AI platform that enables multiple separate properties of the \textit{AI for Blockchain} and \textit{Blockchain for AI} platforms for integration and interaction respectively.
-To this end, the subsequent parts of this section describe relevant rationale used to calibrate AI models as intelligent agents for integration into an applicable DLT protocol that enables creation and observation of interactions amongst intelligent agents during airline disruption management.